 The developer and builder, Bob Isner, proposed “Fountain View,” a four story building designed with neoclassical embellishments such as flat arches, quoins, and a Palladian window.
 This scheme, mirroring a project on North Elm Street (another Landmark property – the Country Club Apartments), was intended to bring some historical themes to the Southside site, and increase the diversity of architectural styles in the neighborhood.

 However, the Commission had another suggestion for Fountain View.
 Why not unite the walls of the square by a common architectural theme, as is often seen in public squares such as Place des Vosges in Paris (pictured right) or Louisburg Square in Boston.
 By incorporating shared architectural elements, Southside Square would be strengthened as an outdoor space, and gain a stronger sense of place.

 Bob Isner agreed with the suggestions of the commission, and enthusiastically went back to his designer, who incorporated established Southside Square design elements such as gabled rooflines, half-timberwork, solid window headers, and transoms with sidelights into the proposed façade.

-Pictured here is a split image picturing the left half of the façade of Fountain View before design changes with the right half of the façade after changes.
+Pictured at the top of this page is a split image picturing the left half of the façade of Fountain View before design changes with the right half of the façade after changes.
 The differences between the two facades are clear.

 In spite of the William Fields House losing an important element of its historic context due to the complexity of urban development, it hoped that its loss will amount to a small gain in the design and appeal of Southside Square.
 In this situation, the commission has influenced historic preservation and future development, both in positive ways.